erlangsters/term-validator/DOCUMENTATION.md

 the **term_validator** behavior.
 Then, in order to use this custom validator, you call the usual `term_validator:validate/3` with the validator.

-If you're implementing the 'xyz' validator, your callback module typically is named `xyz_validator` and calling the validate function will ressemble this.
+If you're implementing the "xyz" validator, your callback module typically is named `xyz_validator` and calling the validate function will ressemble this.

 ```erlang